-4. Data Availability, Transformational Technologies, & Global and National Economies

-- A. Inventory data sources (outside of Transearch, NPMRDS, and Freight Analysis Framework), analysis techniques, and modeling applications utilized by other MPOs for distribution to members and discussion on a web meeting (FHWA NY assistance would be helpful).
-Investigate alternative marine freight data sources to PIERS, utilized by other MPOs, as applicable. - B. Monitor advances in technologies such as automated/connected/electric vehicles, additive manufacturing, and drones that impact the amount and type of goods moved, modal options selected, and land use, and communicate the associated planning implications to members as appropriate.

-C. Monitor macro-level economic trends such as the further integration of ecommerce with bricks and mortar retail and the lasting effects of the COVID-19 pandemic that impact the amount and type of goods moved, modal options selected, and land use, as well as communicate the associated planning implications to members as appropriate.
+- 4. Data Availability, Transformational Technologies, & Global and National Economies - A. Draw on compiled inventory of data sources (outside of TRANSEARCH, NPMRDS, and Freight Analysis Framework), analysis techniques, and modeling applications utilized by other MPOs for discussion on a web meeting (FHWA NY assistance would be helpful).
+Investigate alternative marine freight data sources to Port Import Exporting Research Services (PIERS), utilized by other MPOs, as applicable. - B. Monitor advances in technologies such as automated/connected/electric vehicles, additive manufacturing, and drones that impact the amount and type of goods moved, modal options selected, and land use, and communicate the associated planning implications to members as appropriate. - C. Monitor macro-level economic trends such as the further integration of e-commerce with bricks and mortar retail and the lasting effects of the COVID-19 pandemic that impact the amount and type of goods moved, modal options selected, and land use, as well as communicate the associated planning implications to members as appropriate. - D. Coordinate with NYSDOT on the State's next purchase of TRANSEARCH data and integration with the Freight Analysis Framework (FAF).
+Explore opportunities to make TRANSEARCH data available to municipalities within NYS to support development of freight projects.